readthedocs/readthedocs.org/docs/dev/install.rst

       COMPOSE_PROJECT_NAME=community inv docker.up  --init  # --init is only needed the first time

 #.
 Go to http://community.dev.readthedocs.io to access your local instance of Read the Docs.
-On newer versions of Firefox and Chrome, use a fresh Private/Incognito session.
+   Because HSTS is enabled on ``*.readthedocs.io`` and because some browsers have HTTPS-only modes enabled, you should potentially use a fresh private/incognito session.

 Notice that two commands use the environment variable ``COMPOSE_PROJECT_NAME=community``.
 You might want to configure this globally.
 Running these commands without specifying ``COMPOSE_PROJECT_NAME`` currently `does not work <https://github.com/readthedocs/readthedocs.org/issues/9318>`_.